annabellisa/rainforest_fire/README.md

 ## Manuscript

-Bird, R.R., Zsoldos, R.R., Jimenez Sandoval, M.V., Watson, S.J. & Smith, A.L. under review.
+Bird, R.R., Zsoldos, R.R., Jimenez Sandoval, M.V., Watson, S.J. & Smith, A.L.
+(2025).
 Wildfire in rainforest margins is associated with variation in mammal diversity and habitat use.
+Wildlife Research.

 ## License